-Chase earned his B.S. in Human Biology from the University of California San Diego, where he focused on the role of Notch signaling in hematopoietic stem cell specification.
-After working as a research technician for a brief time, he then went to the National Institute of Child Health and Human Development in Bethesda, Maryland.
-There, he studied vertebrate vascular development.
-Chase is a graduate student in the Genetics, Development & Disease Program.
-In the Jewell laboratory, he is studying the crosstalk between mTORC1 and amino acid metabolism.
+Chase earned his B.S. in Human Biology from the University of California, San Diego, where he focused on the role of Notch signaling in hematopoietic stem-cell specification.
+He worked briefly as a research technician, then went to the National Institute of Child Health and Human Development in Bethesda, Maryland, where he studied vertebrate vascular development.
+Chase is a graduate student in the Genetics, Development and Disease Program.
+In the Jewell laboratory, he is studying the crosstalk between mTORC1 and amino-acid metabolism.

 Delong earned his Ph.D. in genetics from Fudan University, China, where he worked with Dr. Daru Lu.
-His graduate work focused on how several key genes played a role in the pathogenesis of human glioma.
+His graduate work focused on the role of several key genes in the pathogenesis of human glioma.
 As a postdoctoral fellow, his research focuses on the mechanisms through which the mTOR pathway senses amino acids.

 Greg is a joint lab manager/technician for the Jewell and Tagliabracci Labs.
 Greg has an AAS degree in biotechnology from Collin College.
 He has been at UT Southwestern Medical Center since 2001.